 Ahhh, surfing the crimson wave in the great outdoors.
 Not the most fun ever, I grant you, but it could be worse – at least you’re not in the wilds of North America, where having your period comes with the added problem of attracting bears (seriously).

 At festivals, take a hefty supply of tampons with you, to avoid getting seriously ripped off having to buy them there from a dodgy stall.
 Wet wipes are once again your friend for keeping fresh.
 When camping, things are a bit trickier, but the lovely Caro at Lots Of Fresh Air wrote a great guide to how to leave no trace and enjoy hiking on your period without resembling someone from the final scene of Carrie.
+And a top tip: period proof underwear is a lifesaver.
+Knix is a brand worth checking out.

 HAIR AND MAKEUP